lekebrian/86partz/SOCIAL_SHARING_README.md

 ## Overview

 The social sharing system allows users to:
-- Share individual products on social media platforms (Instagram, Facebook)
 - Copy direct links to specific products
 - Navigate to specific products via shared links
 - See visual feedback when products are shared
+- Share links on any platform (Instagram, Facebook, WhatsApp, etc.)

 ## Implementation Details